 Although it closely resembles it, this is not your traditional bolognese.
 Traditional bolognese sauce often includes a mixture of beef and pork that is simmered for hours.
 This is definitely an all-beef recipe and a shortcut method.
-While you can’t beat the flavour brought on by slowly simmering a sauce for hours, its not always possible and sometimes (often in our home) you just need a shortcut.
+While you can’t beat the flavor brought on by slowly simmering a sauce for hours, its not always possible and sometimes (often in our home) you just need a shortcut.

 My bolognese sauce vs. a traditional bolognese